-If we can see a thing, be conscious of its existence but not be emotionally disturbed about it, we may consider it as general perception.
-But if any perception disturbs our feelings, this is certainly not a normal perception.
+If we can see a thing, can be conscious of its existence but not be emotionally disturbed about it, we may consider it as general perception; but if any perception disturbs our feelings, this is certainly not a normal perception.
 It is not normal because we seem to be dualistically involved in the knowledge of the existence of some person or thing in front of us, and not indivisibly involved or, more properly, normally involved.
 Very rarely do we get disturbed in this manner.
 If we have a fear from some source, there is an emotional disturbance.
 If we dislike a thing because of certain natures characterising that particular object, our emotions are disturbed.
 Or, if we like a thing immensely, then also emotions well up to the surface of our consciousness.
-People can shed tears, either in intense joy or in intense sorrow; that is the indication of stimulation taking place inside.
+People can shed tears, either from intense joy or intense sorrow; that is the indication of stimulation taking place inside.

 In the same way as in every pool of water, multiple though the pools be, the same sun is reflected, the Universal Self is reflected in every individual person as the Self of that particular person or thing.
-Therefore, everyone has a Self – not a Self, the very Self Itself.
+Therefore, everyone has a Self—not a self, the very Self Itself.
 Yet, in perceptions, the Self is not recognised.
 Neither can you see my Self, nor can I see your Self.
 You see me as a personality seated here, and I also do the same thing in regard to you.
 If this is the way in which the world goes on, world experience cannot be regarded as spiritual experience.
 Therefore, we call life in the world as samsara, which means an aberration from the nature of Selfhood.
 A deviation from truth is called samsara.
 We move away from the centre of our personality, away from the root of the Self, to that which is other than Itself.

 You may ask me, “Is there anything other than the Self?”
 There is certainly nothing other than the Self.
 Then what is the meaning of the deviation of consciousness from the Self to the not-Self?
 The not-Self actually is not a person or a thing.
 It is the manner in which consciousness adapts itself to persons and things outside.
 Your judgment of values is what will determine the spirituality or the unspirituality of things.
-The things in the world are neither spiritual nor unspiritual; they just are, as they ought to be.
-But the perceptions differ on account of the non-recognition of the Selfhood, or the character of subjectivity in things.
+The things in the world are neither spiritual nor unspiritual; they just are as they ought to be.
+But perceptions differ on account of the non-recognition of the Selfhood, or the character of subjectivity in things.

 I mentioned that in our perceptions there are two modalities, the general and the abnormal, and we are prone to both these types of perception every day.
-Unless we are free from it, we cannot actually even commence the practice of yoga.
+Unless we are free from them, we cannot actually even commence the practice of yoga.